Killing of Duncan Lemp: Background

 Lemp was a student and a software developer.
-Lemp associated himself with the Three Percenters, a far-right paramilitary militia group, and had set up websites for other such organizations.
+Lemp, who was white, associated himself with the Three Percenters, a far-right paramilitary militia group, and had set up websites for other such organizations.
 He was a member of the United States Transhumanist Party, having joined on September 6, 2019.
 A week before the raid, Lemp posted a picture of two people armed with rifles on Instagram, with text referring to "boogaloo", a term used by the boogaloo movement as coded language for an anticipated war against the government or left-wing political opponents.
 Lemp had also made an Instagram post with a caption referring to the Three Percenters and a post captioned with the phrase sic semper tyrannis.
-The phrase, which means "thus always to tyrants", is the state motto of Virginia, and had also been used both by Abraham Lincoln's assassin, John Wilkes Booth, and the Oklahoma City bomber Timothy McVeigh.

 The police department stated that due to Lemp's criminal history as a juvenile, he was prohibited from legally possessing firearms until age 30.
 Lemp's lawyer replied the family was unaware of any convictions that would have prevented Lemp from possessing a firearm.
 An analysis by The Daily Beast was only able to find a traffic infraction in Lemp's Maryland court record, although they also said that a juvenile court charge could be unavailable to the public.